Organic . . All–natural . . Chemical–free . . Non–toxic . . Eco–friendly

-Aveda is sneaky.
+Aveda is another sly one.
 They definitely come across as one of the more natural skin care alternatives out there .
 Environmentally, with their recycled packaging and their use of wind power, I’ll admit they are doing a lot right.

 The problem comes when you take a closer look at their ingredients.
 In many ways, they aren’t much better than your average drugstore varieties.
 They also make use of palm oil that contributes to the deforestation of the Amazon.

 The mattress category is one of the most confusing for us green-minded mamas to navigate.
 Claims of pure and sustainable abound . . and the certifications are endless, it seems.
 We spend a third of our life laying on a mattress, inhaling whatever it contains, so this is a big one that deserves our attention.